-- 1m.
-Health history information that includes all of the following: - a.
-The name and birthdate of the child. - b.
+1m.
+Health history information that includes all of the following:

+- a.
+The name and birthdate of the child - b.
 The full names of the child's parents. - c.
-A telephone number where the parent can be reached while the child is in care. - d.
+A telephone number where the parents can be reached while the child is in care. - d.
 The name, address, and telephone number of the physician or medical facility caring for the child. - e.
-Medical conditions.
-If the child has a milk allergy, a statement from a medical professional indicating an acceptable alternative for the child. - f.
-If the child has a medical condition, triggers that may cause a problem, signs or symptoms for the child care provider to watch for, steps a child care provider should follow, when to call a parent regarding symptoms, when the condition requires emergency medical care, and identification of any child care staff who have received specialized training or instructions to help treat symptoms.
+The child's medical conditions, such as athma, cerebral palsy, diabetes, epilepsy, food allergies, or gastrointestinal or feeding concerns.
+If the child has a milk allergy, a statement from a medical professional indicating an acceptable alternative for a child. - f.
+If the child has a medical condition, triggers that may cause a problem, signs or symptoms for the provider to watch for, steps a provider should follow, when to call a parent regarding symptoms, when the condition requires emergency medical care, and identification of all providers who have received specialized training or instructions to help treat symptoms.

-(Note): The licensee may use the department's form, DCF-F-CFS2345 Health History and Emergency Care Plan, or the licensee's own form for obtaining the information.
+Note: The licensee may use the department's form, DCF-F-CFS2345 Health History and Emergency Care Plan, or the licensee's own form for obtaining the information.